Rupa Huq: Writing and media career

 Huq has contributed to Tribune, The Guardian, New Statesman, Progress magazine and The Times Higher Education Supplement.
 Huq's research specialism has chiefly been youth culture and pop music.
 She has a particular interest in David Bowie.

 In 2006, her book Beyond Subculture: youth, pop and identity in a post-colonial world on these themes was published.
 It was subsequently one of five titles shortlisted for the 2007 British Sociological Association Philip Abrams Memorial Prize.
 Huq was a contributor to the 2011 book What Next for Labour?
 Ideas for a new generation, published by Queensferry Publishing.
 In June 2013, her second book Making Sense of Suburbia through Popular Culture was published.
 Also in 2013, her third book On the Edge: The Contested Cultures of English Suburbia After 7/7 was published.

 Huq has appeared on Channel S and Bangla TV as well as Channel 4 News and BBC News 24.
 On radio, she has been on the Today programme on BBC Radio 4, BBC Radio 5 Live and BBC Asian Network.

 Huq says that she has been a part-time DJ, saying in 2004, "I first started DJing for a hospital radio station when I was about 17 and now I DJ in clubs and bars in Manchester".

 Early political career

 Huq was a researcher for Tony Banks and Patricia Hewitt.
-In 2004, she stood as a candidate for Labour in the European Parliament election in North West England.
+In 2004, she stood as a candidate for Labour in the European Parliament election in North West England, but failed to be elected.

 In 2005, she stood as the Labour parliamentary candidate in Chesham and Amersham at the 2005 general election.
+She finished in third with 14% of the vote behind the incumbent Conservative MP Cheryl Gillan and the Liberal Democrat candidate.

 In 2008, she served on a UK government Foreign and Commonwealth "Understanding Islam" delegation to Bangladesh.

-In 2010, Huq was one of three Labour candidates standing for a council seat in Walpole in the constituency of Ealing.
+In 2010, Huq was one of three Labour candidates standing for a council seat in Walpole in the constituency of Ealing, but failed to be elected.